 Quality Health Sciences Education Since 1824

-Founded in 1824 as the Jefferson Medical College, now the Sidney Kimmel Medical College (SKMC), Thomas Jefferson University also includes the Jefferson College of Health Professions, Jefferson College of Humanities & Sciences, Jefferson College of Health Professions, Jefferson College of Nursing, Jefferson College of Pharmacy, and Jefferson College of Population Health, Jefferson College of Rehabilitation Sciences, and the Jefferson School for Continuing & Professional Studies.
+Founded in 1824 as the Jefferson Medical College, now the Sidney Kimmel Medical College (SKMC), Jefferson (Philadelphia University + Thomas Jefferson University) also includes the Jefferson College of Health Professions, Jefferson College of Humanities & Sciences, Jefferson College of Life Sciences, Jefferson College of Nursing, Jefferson College of Pharmacy, Jefferson College of Population Health, Jefferson College of Rehabilitation Sciences, and the Jefferson School for Continuing & Professional Studies.

 We are located on 13 acres in Center City, Philadelphia and enroll more than 3,700 future healthcare professionals who receive exceptional education from 3,200 full and part-time faculty nationally and internationally recognized in their fields of expertise.
 Over the past five years, University graduation rates have been at or exceeded 90 percent.

 From our modest beginnings in George McClellan's office across from Independence Hall, Thomas Jefferson University is the largest freestanding health sciences university in Philadelphia.
 We are recognized for our founder’s revolutionary approach to medical education – supervised student participation in the care of patients.

 The University Today

 Today, Sidney Kimmel Medical College is one of the largest private medical colleges in the nation, awarding more than 30,000 medical degrees to nationally and internationally recognized alumni.
-Our Occupational Therapy program, offered in the Jefferson College of Health Professions, is ranked among the top ten in the nation by U.S.News & World Report.
+Our Occupational Therapy program, offered in the Jefferson College of Rehabilitation Sciences, is ranked among the top ten in the nation by U.S.News & World Report.